Followers

 Archaic Mark (GA 2427) and the Problem of Academic Slothfulness

 I am greatly enjoying Charles L. Quarles' New Testament Textual Criticism for the 21st Century.
+This is without a doubt one of the most erudite guides written on the subject -- better in terms of both style and accuracy than Metzger-Ehrman's The Text of the New Testament.
+(Metzger, as far as I can tell, embraced the now-untenable Lucianic Recension explanation of the origin of the Byzantine Text throughout his entire academic career.)
 Its opening chapters are brimming with thoughtful analysis, and its inaccuracies are minor (like referring to GA 305 in a footnote on p.
 31 when GA 304 was meant).

 One thing I did not enjoy however was the reference on p.
 65 to GA 2427 without any mention that it is a forgery.

-It takes vigilance to stay up-to-date against those who wish to smuggle counterfeit currency into circulation, and likewise it is fitting to show (as Stephen Carlson has done) that GA 2427 is a forgery and is better suited to an art gallery than to a place in the textual apparatus of a Greek New Testament.
+This should serve as a reminder that it takes vigilance to stay up-to-date against those who wish to smuggle counterfeit currency into circulation.
+Stephen Carlson showed in 2006 that GA 2427 is a forgery and is better suited to an art gallery than to a place in the textual apparatus of a Greek New Testament.
+Nineteen years later 2427 is still mentioned as if it is authentic in what is surely going to be a standard textbook.

+The pigment found in some of the illustrations in GA 2427 was not invented at the time when the manuscript was initially thought to have been produced.
 Some of the instances of parablepsis in 2427's text are explained via a scenario in which its scribe was using as his exemplar the 1860 printed edition of Buttmann's Greek New Testament.
-As Margaret Mitchell has reported, GA 2427 is not authentic.
+As Margaret Mitchell reported in 2010, GA 2427 is not authentic.
 It is "a modern production."
 It must not be included in the textual apparatus in the future.

 May GA 2427 never again be listed in any textual apparatus.